yashdarjimilestone/prefect-test/README.md

    - Check that the worker can reach the Prefect server
    - Verify the work pool exists with `prefect work-pool ls`
    - For Kubernetes worker: check pod status with `kubectl get pods -n prefect-test` and logs with `kubectl logs -n prefect-test deployment/prefect-worker`
+   - If you see "All connection attempts failed" in worker logs, ensure the Prefect server is listening on all interfaces:
+     ```yaml
+     # In prefect-server.yaml, ensure the args include "--host 0.0.0.0"
+     args: ["prefect", "server", "start", "--host", "0.0.0.0"]
+     ```

 4. **Flow Run Fails**:
    - Check for errors in the flow run logs with `prefect flow-run logs <FLOW_RUN_ID>`